 During growth stage 30, small grains switch from producing tillers, to starting reproductive growth.
 In the first phase of reproductive growth, the stem elongates, the plant gets taller, and the small grain crop begins to take up large amounts of N. The future grain head is formed at this stage (although still underground), and N stress at this growth stage will affect head formation and result in smaller heads.
 Since N at this stage of development is critical and larger amounts of N are needed to satisfy N requirements, the bulk of spring N fertilizer needs to be applied at this stage.
 A typical fertilizer application rate at growth stage 30 for wheat is 80 to 120 pounds N per acre (minus any that was applied in late January or early February to stimulate tillering).
-However, optimal N rates can vary dramatically from field to field and year to year depending on the weather, the crop's yield potential, the soil type, and the presence of carry-over N from previous crops.
+However, optimal N rates can vary dramatically from field to field and year to year depending on the weather, the crop's yield potential, the soil type, and the presence

+Apply top dress nitrogen prior to jointing.
+Total nitrogen for the season should be between 100 and 150lbs per acre depending on yield potential of the field. of carry-over N from previous crops.
 Nitrogen rates weighted by soil type and region can be found in this webpage https://realisticyields.ces.ncsu.edu/, where the table presents the Realistic Yield Expectation and the N rate recommended for each soil series.
 Besides this tool, tissue testing at growth stage 30 is one way to help fine-tune N rates to maximize economic return.